Discover this beautiful crater lake on day 3

 16. Day 16Departure

-Flight home today or continue on your journey.
-A transfer to the Toliara airport is included.
+Fly home today or extend your adventure.
+A transfer to Toliara Airport is provided for those with onward flights.

 • Breakfast